List of current NFL stadiums

+Highmark Stadium, home of the Buffalo Bills, is the newest stadium in the National Football League.
+It opened in 2026.

-This list of current National Football League (NFL) stadiums includes their locations, capacities, year opened, and home teams.
+This list of current NFL stadiums includes their locations, capacities, year opened, and home teams.
 Although the NFL has 32 teams, there are only 30 full-time NFL stadiums, as the New York Giants and New York Jets share MetLife Stadium, and the Los Angeles Chargers and Los Angeles Rams share SoFi Stadium.

-The newest full-time NFL stadiums are SoFi Stadium in Inglewood, California, and Allegiant Stadium in Paradise, Nevada, home of the Las Vegas Raiders.
-Both stadiums opened for the 2020 season.
+The latest NFL stadium to open is Highmark Stadium, home of the Buffalo Bills, which opened for the 2026 season.
 Soldier Field in Chicago is the oldest, having opened in 1924; however, the Bears did not play at Soldier Field until 1971 and did not play there in 2002 while the stadium was under reconstruction, and thus the oldest continuously operating stadium in the NFL is Lambeau Field, hosting the Green Bay Packers since its opening in 1957.

 The NFL uses several other stadiums in addition to the teams' designated regular home sites.
 Two English venues – Tottenham Hotspur Stadium and Wembley Stadium, are used as part of the NFL International Series.
-Other international stadiums hosting games include Arena Corinthians in Brazil, Croke Park in Ireland, Olympiastadion in Germany, and Santiago Bernabéu Stadium in Spain.
+Other international stadiums hosting games include The Melbourne Cricket Ground (MCG) in Australia 2026, Arena Corinthians in Brazil, Croke Park in Ireland, Olympiastadion in Germany, and the Bernabéu in Spain.
 In addition, Tom Benson Hall of Fame Stadium in Canton, Ohio, hosts the annual exhibition Pro Football Hall of Fame Game.

 The majority of NFL stadiums use naming rights.
 Only three — Arrowhead Stadium, Lambeau Field, and Soldier Field — do not currently use a corporate-sponsored name.
-Though the Chiefs sold naming rights of the football field to GEHA, the team retains stadium branding under the Arrowhead name.
+Though from 2021 to 2026 the Chiefs sold naming rights of the football field to GEHA, the team retained stadium branding under the Arrowhead name before reverting back to Arrowhead Stadium.